-- 4. The Commission expects registered firms to have regard to the following matters which are covered in detail in the IOSCO guidelines: - (a) Framework of Risk Management
+4. The Commission expects persons licensed by or registered with the Commission to have regard to the following matters which are covered in detail in the IOSCO guidelines:

+(a) Framework of Risk Management

 There must be clearly stated risk management policies and procedures overseen by the board of directors or equivalent senior management body, well defined chains of responsibility and provision for accurate, informative and timely reports.